Do I need a structural engineer for my extension?

 When choosing a firm, decide on the one who provides the most value to your project and not only on the price.
 With professional services, you often get what you pay for.

-They should supply an itemized invoice at the end of the job.
+They should supply an itemized invoice or detailed contract at the end of the job.
 Any invoice will detail what you are paying for, when you have to pay and how to pay.

 What is the difference between a Structural Engineer, an Architect and a Builder?